spatie/laravel-blade-x/README.md

 ### Using view models

-Before rendering a BladeX component you might want to transform the passed data, or add inject view data.
+Before rendering a BladeX component you might want to transform the passed data, or inject view data.
 You can do this using a view model.
-Let's take a look at an example where we render a `select` element with a list countries.
+Let's take a look at an example where we render a `select` element with a list of countries.

 To make a BladeX component use a view model, pass a class name to the `viewModel` method.